 OUI Arrests in Maine: Avoiding an OUI Conviction

+In this article, Maine OUI laws are explained.
 Most people have heard of DWI (Driving While Intoxicated) or DUI (Driving Under the Influence) charges, but what about OUI or OWI?
-All acronyms for intoxicated driving point to drunk driving or drugged driving.
+All OUI Maine acronyms for intoxicated driving point to drunk driving or drugged driving.

 Each state writes their own statutes for impaired driving.
 Once published and being discussed by police officers, and mentioned in the news and courtrooms, members of the public start shortening the crime to an acronym.
 In three states, driving while impacted by drugs or alcohol is expressed with the acronym OUI.

 Maine drinking laws (of convicted) carry very tough punishments.
 Maine OUI laws can be felony of misdemeanor, depending on the offender’s prior criminal history.
 You need top criminal defense attorneys at your side in Court, and our law firm in southern Maine has three of them.